I've Heard the Mermaids Singing: Casting

-Independent casting director Maria Armstrong was hired by Rozema with a casting budget of only CAD$500 to help identify the actors for Mermaids.
-Armstrong submitted a list of six or seven names of actresses for the role of Polly, including Sheila McCarthy.
+Casting director Maria Armstrong, who worked on Passion for free, was hired by Rozema and given a casting budget of $500 to help identify the actors for Mermaids.
+Armstrong submitted a list of six or seven names for the role of Polly, including Sheila McCarthy.
 It took several readings before Rozema decided to hire McCarthy.
 In the director's commentary on the DVD, Rozema said about the casting of McCarthy: "When she came into the audition, I thought 'oh, pleeease be able to act.'
 She looked so unbelievably perfect, like a little bird just hatched.
 Almost asexual with these gigantic, sympathetic eyes.
-And … a kind of sweetness of manner that seemed just so right."
+And ... a kind of sweetness of manner that seemed just so right."

 Unlike McCarthy, who was unknown to Rozema prior to the making of the film, the director was already a friend of actress Ann-Marie MacDonald but Rozema still required her to audition for the role of Mary Joseph.

 Filming

-Mermaids was shot in Toronto between September 24 and October 24, 1986.
+Mermaids was shot in Toronto between September 24 and October 24, 1986, using a 16 mm camera, later enlarged to 35 mm, as 35 mm and Super 16 mm were too expensive to film in.
 After principal filming was completed, Rozema, McCarthy and the first assistant director filmed additional location shots around Toronto for four or five days.

-The film was shot in 16mm in both color and black-and-white, and was later enlarged to 35mm.
-Shooting originally in 35mm was never seriously considered due to the higher costs of using that film stock.

 The filming of Polly's fantasy flying scene was accomplished with a $60 special effect.